-International Students seeking to pursue a degree with SUM as an I-20 student, must complete the Admissions process (Undergraduate Application, Graduate Application) and enroll as a full-time student living at the Main Campus in El Dorado Hills, CA.
+International students seeking to pursue a degree with SUM as an I-20 student must complete the admissions process (Undergraduate Application, Graduate Application) and enroll as a full-time student living at the Main Campus in El Dorado Hills, CA.

-Additional requirements for admission as an International Student:
+Additional requirements for admission as an international student:

-- 1. Submit an annual financial certification showing financial sponsorship for the duration of the academic program. - 2.
-International students for whom English is not their native language are required to take the Test of English as a Foreign Language (TOEFL) and submit their scores to the Admissions Office.
+- > Submit an annual financial certification showing financial sponsorship for the duration of the academic program. - International students for whom English is not their native language are required to take the Test of English as a Foreign Language (TOEFL) and submit their scores to the admissions office.
 A score of at least 550 (TOEFL Paper) or 80 (internet-based) is required for admission.
 Our institutional code number is C151.
-For more information about TOEFL requirement, please visit TOEFL. - 3.
-International transfer students must provide evidence of good standing from any previous college in order to transfer to SUM. - 4.
-Notification must be made to the U.S. Department of Homeland Security concerning any change of an International Student's status. - 5.
-International Students must show proof of financial ability to pay for school costs plus living expenses before an I-20 form is issued.
-For estimated cost of attendance, please look at the Tuition Page. - 6.
-International Students must maintain at least six (6) credits for Graduate studies, and ten (10) credits for Undergraduate studies, each term.
+For more information about TOEFL requirement, please visit the TOEFL website. - International transfer students must provide evidence of good standing from any previous college in order to transfer to SUM. - International students must show proof of financial ability to pay for school costs plus living expenses before an I-20 form is issued.
+For estimated cost of attendance, please look at the tuitions page in this catalog.

+International students must maintain full-time status (at least six (6) credits for graduate studies and ten (10) credits for undergraduate studies) each term.

-For a step by step guide to studying in the United States, please visit Guide to Studying in the States.
+For a step-by-step guide to studying in the United States, please visit the Guide to Studying in the States.

-NOTE: SUM is permitted by Home Land Security to issue I-20s.
+NOTE: SUM is permitted by DHS to issue I-20s.
 However, the U.S. Embassy has the final authority for issuance.
-SUM does not provide English training for International students who lack the English language skills required to pass the TOEFL (see item three below).
-SUM will assist the International student with securing the I-20, but the student is responsible for all financial requirements and fees.
+SUM does not provide English training for international students who lack the English language skills required to pass the TOEFL (see item three below).
+SUM will assist the international student with securing the I-20, but the student is responsible for all financial requirements and fees.